TylerTessmann-ICFNext/my-hello-world-starter-3d/README.md

 })
 ```

 At this point, the code to manage our store could vary but we called advance() with the parameters of type, key, and a callback.
-I basically set this up to categorize the store state according to a type string, key being the property we are going to change on type, and a callback function to update our state.
+I basically set this uto categorize the store state according to a type string, key being the property we are going to change on type, and a callback function to update oustate.
 This should work nicely later when we expand our components depth in the future.
-Advance() will return the current state without re-rendering <Rock> and allow us to use it within useFrame();
+Advance() will return the current state without re-renderin<Rock> and allow us to use it within useFrame();

 9. Finally, add `rockRef.current.rotation.set(...rotations)` after const rotations. to update the current rotational value of our <mesh>.